ePages-de/epages-devportal/_posts/2019/2019-04-02-how-to-easily-manage-ssh-keys-part-2.md

 }

 ```
-Since everything is return as JSON we can use a cli tool called `jq` to parse the whole stuff.
+Since everything is returned as JSON we can use a CLI tool called `jq` to parse the whole stuff.

-Using `curl` it is easy to implement a bash script wrapper to simplify the commandline usage.
+Using `curl` it is easy to implement a bash script wrapper to simplify the command line usage.

 From here on we should have a working API as a good foundation to create a frontend.

-I leave it to the reader to implement the API into a fully grown frontend service.
+It's now up to you to implement the API into a fully grown frontend service.
-But to give you some hints how this could look like here is a picture of what i did.
+But to give you some hints how this can look like, here is a picture of what I did:

 {% image_custom lightbox image="/assets/img/pages/blog/images/ssh-key-frontend.png" width="50" %}

+Happy coding!